StevenMaude/bbc-radio-tracklisting-downloader/README.md

 * Tested on Python 2.7.3 on Windows (Windows 7 64-bit) and Linux (Raspbian).
 (I suspect it doesn't work with Python versions earlier than this due to improvements in Python's HTMLParser introduced in 2.7.3.)
 * Tested with BeautifulSoup 4.1.3; later versions should be fine.
 * po:short_synopsis sections not handled yet.
+* Printing tracklisting in Windows doesn't play nicely with non-ASCII characters; these are ignored.
+(Printing occurs if directory and fileprefix are invalid.)